 Can I File a Death at Work Claim on My Own?

 Immediate family members of those who have died in factory accidents, construction accidents, and other fatal accidents can claim Ohio workers’ compensation without legal representation.
 However, the assistance of an experienced attorney can reduce the chances of being denied compensation and benefits.
 If you’ve already been denied benefits or suspect safety violations or other employer negligence in the death at work of your loved one, your best course of action is to get qualified legal help.
 Attorney James Monast is board-certified in Ohio workers’ compensation law.
-He is an authority on winning workers’ comp cases, as well as work-related wrongful death cases.
+He is an authority on winning workers’ comp cases, and work-related wrongful death cases.
 Whether your loved one’s death at work was due to circumstances beyond control or willful negligence, he knows what it takes to present the strongest possible Ohio workers’ compensation or wrongful death claim on your behalf.

 Get Board-Certified Legal Representation for Your Death at Work Claim